 Newmarket Additional Residential Units: What Homeowners Should Know in 2026

-A refined, practical guide to ARUs, detached ARUs, property flexibility, permits, registration, and the due diligence Newmarket homeowners and buyers should consider before making assumptions.
+A practical guide to ARUs, detached ARUs, property flexibility, permits, registration, and the due diligence Newmarket homeowners and buyers should consider before making assumptions.

-What Newmarket homeowners and buyers should understand about ARUs.
+What Newmarket homeowners and buyers should understand about ARUs

 Additional residential units are becoming a more important part of the housing conversation in Newmarket.
 For homeowners, they may connect to family flexibility, aging-in-place, multi-generational living, and future property use.
-For buyers, they can change how a property is evaluated — but only when the potential is lawful, practical, and properly verified.
+For buyers, they can change how a property is evaluated, but only when the potential is lawful, practical, and properly verified.

 In Newmarket real estate, ARU potential should not be treated as a casual bonus line in a listing description.
 It is a property-specific question involving zoning, permits, registration, parking, servicing, access, privacy, building code requirements, and the physical characteristics of the lot.

-What additional residential units are.
+What additional residential units are

 In simple terms, an additional residential unit is a separate, self-contained dwelling unit on the same property as the main home.
 Newmarket’s public guidance describes ARUs as living units that can include basement apartments, in-law suites, second suites, or similar arrangements, with features such as a private entrance, kitchen, living quarters, sleeping facilities, and bathroom facilities.